 - If you look at the canopy, are there dead leaves, missing leaves, or dead hanging branches?

-If your tree fails to pass any of these tests, you should reach out to one of our professionals to determine if your tree is sick (and can be saved) or if its time to remove your tree and avoid damage to your home (or the neighbor’s home!).
-Our certified professionals can inspect your tree in person and provide a diagnosis along with a treatment plan.
+If your tree fails to pass any of these tests, you should reach out to one of our tree care professionals to determine if your tree is sick (and can be saved) or if its time to remove your tree and avoid damage to your home (or the neighbor’s home!).
+Our certified tree service professionals in Denver can inspect your tree in person and provide a diagnosis along with a treatment plan.
+We also offer several types of tree care services in Arvada, Berkeley and surrounding neighborhoods!